Skip to content

 Core Concepts

+The Identity Map prevents this.
 Every entity loaded through the buffer is tracked by its primary key.
-Loading the same row twice returns the same object reference — no duplicates, no conflicting updates.
+Loading the same row twice returns the exact same object reference:

 typescript